 - Dance & aerobics class

-While copyrights can be confusing, CCS’ PERFORMmusic Facilities License offers an easy one-stop solution for legal performance and playing of more than 20 million songs from ASCAP, BMI and SESAC anywhere in your facilities or satellite campuses.
+While copyrights can be confusing, CCS’ PERFORMmusic license offers an easy one-stop solution for legal performance and playing of more than 25 million songs from ASCAP, BMI, and SESAC anywhere in your facilities or satellite campuses.
 Those patriotic songs – covered.
 Late night singing around the campfire – covered.

 While the Religious Service Exemption is definitely helpful, it doesn’t cover many of the ways we play or perform music today.
 If you have any questions please visit our Learning Center and download FREE informational sheets on a wide variety of copyright issues.
 We also urge you to call us at 877-394-5566 or log on to chat with one of our copyright experts.